Patterns vs. Patients: Evaluating LLMs against Mental Health Professionals on Personality Disorder Diagnosis through First-Person Narratives: Introduction

-In summary, our contributions are as follows: \begin{itemize}[nosep] \item We present the first evaluation of state-of-the-art LLMs on raw, first-person accounts of patients' life stories, assessing the models' capacity to interpret lived biographical experiences. \item We introduce an expert-informed evaluation protocol that encompasses diverse conceptualizations of mental disorders (i.e., categorical vs. dimensional). \item We directly compare the diagnostic performance of human experts and LLMs on complex mental disorders, moving beyond isolated model benchmarking. \item We adopt an explanatory approach to both human data and model outputs, aiming not only to quantify performance but also to provide interpretable insights. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize}[nosep] \item We present the first evaluation of state-of-the-art LLMs on raw, first-person accounts of patients' life stories, assessing the models' capacity to interpret lived biographical experiences. \item We introduce an expert-informed evaluation protocol that encompasses diverse conceptualizations of mental disorders (i.e., categorical vs. dimensional). \item We directly compare the diagnostic performance of human experts and LLMs on complex mental disorders, moving beyond isolated model benchmarking. \item We prioritize depth over breadth, adopting an explanatory approach to both human data and model outputs, aiming not only to quantify performance but also to provide interpretable insights. \end{itemize}